Love All: Where to Watch Wimbledon in London

 As soon as you secure a ground admission pass (ground admission £8 to £25 before 5pm, £5 to £14 after), you’re free to make yourself at home on the grassy sun-trap for the day.
 Even those with courtside tickets have been known to flop here to feel the grass between their toes – “C’mon Tim!” never gets old.

 A ground admission pass also entitles you to entry to outside courts.
 Throughout the first six days of play, these are heaving with big names, so you never know who you might get to see in action.
 Feeling lucky and don’t mind more queuing?
 Check the ticket kiosk beyond Murray Mound.
 It resells tickets that have been handed in by their owners as they leave for the day.
-All funds are donated to charity (Centre Court tickets are a steal at just £10).
+All funds are donated to charity (Centre Court tickets are heavily discounted).